mucosmo/postman-sync-wanjiadongli/readme.md

 a repo for postman collection sync

-to gitee coding public username  asas https  asas dasdasdasdasdasda asd
+to gitee coding public username  asas https